Promoting positive relationships, and family well-being for parents of children aged 0-12 years

 Facilitator Training

-The next facilitator training for our Healthy Families programme starts on 14th of March 2024 and will consist of 4 online modules via Zoom on the 14th, 15th, 21st and 22nd March 2024 (9am-1.30pm) Participants are also invited to complete a short assignment between workshops.
+The next facilitator training for our Healthy Families programme starts in November 2025 and will consist of 4 online modules via Zoom on the 19, 20, 26 & 27 November 2025 (9.15am-1.30pm) Participants are also invited to complete a short assignment between workshops.
 The training schedule is detailed here and you can book online here.

 Watch the video of the Launch of the Healthy Families Programme here: